The WCA Guidelines supplement the WCA Regulations. Please see the Regulations for more information about the WCA.

-- 9f4+) The result of an attempt is DNF only if the competitor began the attempt by indicating his readiness (see Regulation A3b2) but the attempt was disqualified.
+- 9f4+) EXPLANATION The result of an attempt is DNF only if the competitor began the attempt by indicating that they are ready (see Regulation A3b2) but the attempt was disqualified.

-- 9f5+) The result for an attempt is DNS if the competitor was eligible for the attempt and did not begin it (see Regulation A3b2).
-If the competitor did not qualify for an attempt (e.g. in a combined round), he does not have any result for the attempt.
+- 9f5+) CLARIFICATION The result for an attempt is DNS if the competitor was eligible for the attempt and did not begin it (see Regulation A3b2).
+If the competitor did not qualify for an attempt (e.g. in a combined round), they have no result for the attempt.

 - 9q+) RECOMMENDATION Events and rounds should have at least 2 competitors.

-- 11e1+) The extra attempt must be scrambled using an unmodified scramble sequence generated by an official scrambler (see Regulation 4f, Guideline 4f+).
+- 11e1+) REMINDER The extra attempt must be scrambled using an unmodified scramble sequence generated by an official scramble program (see Regulation 4f, Guideline 4f+).

-- 12c2+) When counting the moves in case of a misalignment at the end of a solve, x and y are considered separately.
+- 12c2+) ADDITION When counting the moves in case of a misalignment at the end of a solve, x and y are considered separately.
 Example: (5, 1) is considered one misalignment, (5, 5) is considered two misalignments.

-- A6g+) While he is determining whether to assign a penalty for misalignment, the judge should not touch the puzzle.
-Exception: For Clock, the judge will usually need to pick up the puzzle to verify both faces.
+- A6g+) ADDITION While the judge is determining whether to assign a penalty for misalignment, they should not touch the puzzle.

-- A7c+) If a result signed by a competitor is found to be incomplete or unreadable, it should be interpreted the worst reasonable way (e.g. "1:05" will be considered 1:05.99, "25.X3" will be considered 25.73 if X could be either a 1 or a 7).
+- A7c+) ADDITION If a result signed by a competitor is found to be incomplete or unreadable, it should be interpreted the worst reasonable way (e.g. "1:05" will be considered 1:05.99, "25.X3" will be considered 25.73 if X could be either a 1 or a 7).
 Given that the Stackmat timer displays a time of X:0Y.ss as X:Y.ss, a missing tens digit should be considered more likely than a missing ones digit (e.g. "1:2.27" will be considered 1:02.27).
-The judge who signed an ambiguous result may be requested to clarify it, at the score taker's discretion.
+The judge who signed an ambiguous result may be requested to clarify it, at the discretion of the score taker.

 Article B: Blindfolded Solving

-- B1+) The competitor must use a puzzle without textures, markings, or other features that distinguish similar pieces (see Regulation 3k).
-This should be given special attention for Blindfolded Solving
+- B1+) REMINDER The competitor must use a puzzle without textures, markings, or other features that distinguish similar pieces (see Regulation 3k).
+This should be given special attention for Blindfolded Solving.

-- B1b+) Blindfolds should be checked by the WCA Delegate before use in the competition.
+- B1b+) RECOMMENDATION Blindfolds should be checked by the WCA Delegate before use in the competition.

 Article C: One-Handed Solving

-- C1b+) The competitor may use both hands during inspection.
+- C1b+) CLARIFICATION The competitor may use both hands during inspection.

-- C1b+++) Use of the surface is permitted while solving or repairing the puzzle.
+- C1b+++) REMINDER Use of the surface is permitted while solving or repairing the puzzle.

 Article D: Solving With Feet

-- D1b+) The competitor may wear socks while solving.
+- D1b+) CLARIFICATION The competitor may wear socks while solving.

-- D1c+) While repairing puzzle defects, other body parts must not touch the puzzle.
+- D1c+) REMINDER While repairing puzzle defects, other body parts must not touch the puzzle.

 Article E: Fewest Moves Solving

-- E2b+) A competitor may choose to stop his attempt early by handing in a solution before the time limit.
+- E2b+) CLARIFICATION A competitor may choose to stop an attempt early by handing in a solution before the time limit.

 Article H: Multiple Blindfolded Solving